 Distance sampling approaches, however, uses a different approach to estimating the sample inclusion probability and hence abundance.
 Under the assumption of random line placement relative to animal distribution, the expected number of observations at each perpendicular distance x from the line should follow a uniform distribution.
 All animals at 0 distance are assumed to be detected and conceptually the detection probability (g(x)) at distance x is estimated by the decline in the number of detections relative to the number detected (at or near the line where x=0) where detection is assumed to be perfect (g0=1) and thus the count is therefore known.
-Heterogeneity in detection probability is far less problematic for distance sampling based on the general property of pooling robustness (Buckland et al. 2001).
+Heterogeneity in detection probability is far less problematic for distance sampling based on the general property of pooling robustness (Buckland et al. 2001) which means estimators of overall abundance are robust to pooling over various conditions that affect detection probability.

-However, under distance sampling it is not always reasonable to assume that g0=1 and composite mark-recapture and distance sampling (mrds) methods have been developed to estimate g(0) (Butterworth et al. 1982, Butterworth and Borchers 1988, Hiby & Hammond 1989, Manly et al. 1996, Alpizar-Jara and Pollock 1996, Chen 2000) using double observers (platforms).
-However, early distance sampling based approaches assumed independence for all distances (full independence) in formulating the mark-recapture probability for the double observers and as such heterogeneity in detection probability introduces dependence and bias.
+However, under distance sampling, it is not always reasonable to assume that g0=1 and composite mark-recapture and distance sampling (mrds) methods have been developed to estimate g(0) using double observers (platforms) (Butterworth et al. 1982, Butterworth and Borchers 1988, Hiby & Hammond 1989, Manly et al. 1996, Alpizar-Jara and Pollock 1996, Chen 2000).
+However, these early mark-recapture distance sampling based approaches assumed independence for all distances (full independence) when formulating the mark-recapture probability for the double observers and as such heterogeneity in detection probability introduced dependence and bias.
 Covariates can be included to reduce heterogeneity in detection but any remaining unmodelled (residual) heterogeneity would negatively bias the abundance estimator.
 Laake (1999) demonstrated that the independence assumption only needed to hold at x=0 (point independence) rather than for all x and in doing so, any residual heterogeneity at x>0 could be removed by using the decline in the number of detections at distance x, which is the fundamental basis of estimating detection probability in distance sampling.
 The early work by Laake (1999) was expanded for line transects (Laake and Borchers 2004, Borchers et al 2006, Laake et al 2008) and point transects (Laake et al. 2011) and in each case showed how residual heterogeneity in the observation process caused considerable underestimation of abundance.

-As noted previously, capture-recapture has commonly relied on use of covariate or distributional assumptions to reduce the impacts of heterogeneity in the observation process.
+As noted previously, mark-recapture has commonly relied on use of covariate or distributional assumptions to reduce the impacts of heterogeneity in the observation process.
 Contemporary work by Laake et al (2014) demonstrated how use of auxiliary marks could be used to accommodate dependence from residual heterogeneity in double tag loss when a subsample of permanently marked individuals are available.
 Further, Hennig et al. (2022) used the approach of Laake et al. (2014) to demonstrate how heterogeneity can be significantly reduced by including individuals with radio-collars who are located independently during double-observer aerial survey of wild burros.
 The approach by Hennig et al. (2022) accommodated heterogeneity via use of a Huggins model (Huggins 1989,1991) with a separate recapture probability which does not require a distributional assumption which may have problems with non-identifiability (Link 2003).
-As such, the approach outlined by Hennig et al. (2022) for accommodating heterogeneity was superior to the methods previously proposed by Griffin et al. (2013).
+As such, the approach outlined by Hennig et al. (2022) for accommodating heterogeneity was superior to the methods previously proposed by Griffin et al. (2013) which involved an additional covariate of marked status.
+The detection probability of marked groups is assumed to be lower than unmarked groups; thus, one can use the detection probability of the marked groups to estimate abundance of the unmarked groups to help account for residual heterogeneity.